- Signs of a faulty valve cover gasket

 MEGA has been supplying quality auto parts since 1979.
 Our gasket kits are now renowned and admired across the world for their quality and longevity.
 Our two main brands: MEGA and SUPERSEAL take engine gasket performance to new levels, providing drivers, businesses and other vehicle users with unrivalled reliability.

-MEGA gaskets are among the leading after-market options around the world.
+MEGA Gasket manufacturers and supplier are among the leading after-market options around the world.
 As a Taiwan-based business, we aim to deliver quality at a reasonable price, helping more motorists reduce the long-term maintenance cost of owning their vehicles.